codenificient/pythonzerotomastery/README.md

 # pythonprojects

-zero to master course on Udemy plus exercises
+Complete Python Developer course, Zero to Mastery course on Udemy by andreinagoe